Perry Weitz

 Perry Weitz is an American attorney and partner at the Manhattan law firm Weitz & Luxenberg, which he co-founded in 1986.
-He is also the co-chairman of Counsel Financial, a financing company that gives loans to small law firms that specialize in personal injury.
+He is also a founding partner of Oak Row Equities, a Miami Florida based real estate development company.

 Background

 Weitz started the law firm with an asbestos lawsuit.
 He sued on behalf of 36 workers who became sick after working at the Brooklyn Navy Yard.
 His suit got his clients $75 million.
-Of that $75 million, approximately one third went to Weitz & Luxenberg.
+Of that $75 million, approximately one-third went to Weitz & Luxenberg.
 The firm now makes 60 percent of its revenue from litigation related to asbestos cases.

 Asbestos litigation

 Among the countless numbers of asbestos trust funds, seven of them paid $2.4 billion in claims in 2008.
 Those payments amounted to $600 million in legal fees for the lawyers representing the plaintiffs.
 Within the asbestos litigation system, advisory committees exist to advocate for payments for plaintiffs.
 The committees usually oppose advocates who would preserve trust fund resources for the future, rather than pay claims at present.
 Weitz served on six of these committees.
 The interests of current and future claimants clash; current claimants want their payment at full value and quickly, while future claimants want to preserve the trust assets until they can apply for their own compensation.